Louisiana State Bar Association: History

 In 1929, the Louisiana State Bar Association was founded as a voluntary organization; its first president was Cecil C. Byrd.
 Act 54 of the 1940 Louisiana Legislative Session authorized the Louisiana Supreme Court to create the Louisiana State Bar Association and require all lawyers practicing in Louisiana to be members.
 On March 12, 1941, the LSBA organized as a Louisiana corporation under the rule-making power of the Louisiana Supreme Court.
 The first LSBA Annual Meeting was held in Lake Charles, LA on April 18–19, 1941.
 In 1957, the LSBA Articles of Incorporation were amended to create the House of Delegates.

+In 2009, Kim M. Boyle became the first African-American woman president of the organization.

 Structure

 House of Delegates

 The House of Delegates is the policy-making body of the LSBA.
 There is one elected delegate for each district judge.
 House members serve two-year terms.
 The House approves proposed amendments to the LSBA Bylaws and House Rules of Procedure, and also acts on resolutions submitted by bar groups or individuals.